DO-Solutions/the-invincible-app/DEPLOY.md

 This file includes the details needed to deploy the Invincible App for yourself.
 This will require a DO account along with Terraform and way to build and publish a container.

 After the deployment, you will have all the components such as VPCs, databases, Kubernetes clusters, global load-balancing, and the application running in two regions.
-A new project will be created within your account
+A new project will be created within your account.

 # Prerequisites